heig-PDG/mono/wiki/SCENARIOS.md

 	* Put a profile picture
 	* _Set a default location_

-* Post a new lunchobx picture
+* Post a new lunchbox picture
 	* Set a name
-	* Put at least 1 picture
+	* Put one picture
 	* _Inform location_

 * Swipe other lunchbox pictures